tcolgate/tcolgate.github.io/content/blog/newest.md

 ## Feature space reduction

-Unsurprisingly, many greater minds than mine had expelled much effort to solve this problem (though, none that I know of, were hunting for rouge BitTorrent users).
+Unsurprisingly, many greater minds than mine had expended much effort to solve this problem (though, none that I know of, were hunting for rouge BitTorrent users).

 The answer lies in a set of techniques called Dimensionality Reduction.
-The key is to convert our time series data from it's initial state, we'll call temporal space, to something called a Feature Space.
+The key is to convert our time series data from its initial state, which we'll call temporal space, to something called a Feature Space.
 Feature Spaces represent features of the data, rather than the specific data samples themselves.
 Once converted, we effectively reduce the resolution of the data in the feature space, allowing us to compare the features, rather than the raw data.
 Such, comparisons can be much "fuzzier" than attempts to search for pattterns in raw data.

 The best known example of a feature-space conversion is the Fourier Transform and its variants (DCTs, and wavelet transforms for example).
 Rather than